Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Methodology

 At this point in the pipeline, we have triples involving nouns that designate with high probability technologies and technology-adjacent terms, conformed to a somewhat standard representation.
 However, in order to perform an emerging technology analysis through technological convergence, we need to connect technology-designating nouns that indicate similar technologies despite naming variations.
 We refer to this as \textit{noun stapling}.

 When stapling (compound) nouns, we want to group subjects or objects together that are semantically sufficiently similar.
 As we are dealing with big datasets, we use a syntactic string similarity measure, which is fast and can combine detection of similarities at token and character level.
+Appendix \ref{app:semanticnounstapling} studies semantic embedding similarity as a measure for noun similarities, but we find that in niche domains embeddings are not able to capture similarities accurately, which is in line with the findings of \citet{Wursch2023}.

 Specifically, we use a novel string similarity measure, introduced by \citet{Syntactic_string_measures}, that utilizes a combination of character- and token-level similarity measures.
 Specifically, the framework uses the \textbf{soft cardinality of a set}, as introduced by \citet{vargas2008knowledge}.
 The aim of a soft cardinality measure is to capture the number of unique concepts in a string.
 For example, the set \textit{(dog, dogs)} should have a lower soft cardinality than the set \textit{(dog, church)}.